shodievd/multimodal_models/README.md

 ### 3. Configuration

-You can configure the application using environment variables in `docker-compose.yml` or by creating a `.env` file.
+You can configure the application using environment variables in `.env` file or by modifying `docker-compose.yml` (not recommended).
+Note: you might be asked to log-in to HF.
+If so, add `HF_TOKEN` to `.env` file.

 | Variable | Description | Default | Options |
 |----------|-------------|---------|---------|